 Accusations Against Merck

-People across the country who have developed a Zostavax vaccine injury have filed lawsuits against Merck.
-In response, Merck requested these lawsuits be consolidated into Multi-District Litigation in 2018.
+People across the country who have developed a Zostavax vaccine injury have filed lawsuits against Zostavax’s manufacturer Merck.
+In response, Merck requested these Zostavax lawsuits be consolidated into a Zostavax multi-district litigation in 2018.

-The current pending lawsuits allege that the pharmaceutical company is guilty of:
+The current pending Zostavax lawsuits allege that the pharmaceutical company is guilty of:

 - Failing to warn patients of Zostavax’s potential side effects